zerasul/mdbook_en/9Sprites/sprites.md

     * 0/NONE: No compression (Default).
     * 1/APLIB: ApLib Algorithm (good compression, but slower).
     * 2/FAST/LZ4W: LZ4 Algorithm (less compression, but faster).
-* _time_: Time between frames usually 1/60; if we put more time, then the animation is more faster.
+* _time_: Time between frames is usually 1/60; if we put more time, then the animation is faster.
 If set to 0, the Sprite will not be animated.
 * _collision_: indicates the information of how the box will be for collisions.
 This option, although set in rescomp, is not yet used by SGDK.
 It will be a future enhancement.
 It can have the values CIRCLE, BOX or NONE (default is NONE).
 * _opt_: Indicates the optimization to be performed when saving and cropping the image; it can have the following values:
     * 0/BALANCED: Default way, try to optimize in a balanced way.